Water Recreation Facilities

 The rules intend to keep the public safe by outlining requirements related to permits for construction and operation, operating plans, water quality standards, inspections, equipment, emergency response, and personnel training.
 The rules are necessary and important to protect the health, safety, and welfare of individuals who use water recreation facilities and recreational water contact facilities.

-The Board is exploring possible updates to the rules.
+The State Board of Health (Board) began updating the water recreation rules in 2016, following direction from the Legislature.
+Due to the emergent nature of the COVID-19 pandemic, resources had to be reallocated, leading to a delay in this work.
 Staff filed a CR-101, Preproposal Statement of Inquiry to initiate rulemaking in 2016.
 Possible revisions include but are not limited to:

 • Updates based on industry innovations and best practices